 Beverly is a blue-collar town, with 39.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Beverly is a town of farmers, fishers, or foresters, service providers, and sales and office workers.
 There are especially a lot of people living in Beverly who work in farm management occupations (39.39%), maintenance occupations (23.64%), and sales jobs (23.03%).

-Beverly’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Beverly’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Beverly is worth considering.